 On average, 83% of LPA staff return each year.

-31% of the LPA school staff identify as people of color.
+16% of LPA staff identify as people of color.

 38% of LPA staff serve on committees that drive the strategic plan.